 Any student interested in pursuing two master’s degrees in two different programs or two master’s degrees in the same program concurrently should discuss the proposed study with Graduate Student Records before applying.
 Written approval is needed from each academic unit and the Graduate School Dean.
 The student must be officially admitted to both programs through regular procedures.
 No more than 9 credits from the first program may be applied toward the second.

 Joint Degree - Juris Doctor/M.S.
 Sport Management

 The Joint Degrees Program is a credit-sharing arrangement that allows qualified students to combine their legal studies with graduate work, resulting in two degrees earned in a reduced amount of time.
-Candidates must take both the LSAT and the GRE, and apply for and gain admission to both the Levin College of Law and the Graduate School.
+Candidates must apply for and gain admission to both the Levin College of Law and the Graduate School.
 Enrollment in one program may precede enrollment in the other according to timelines set by the programs.

 NOTE: Students must defend their Thesis during their last 2 semesters of study.

 Engagement, Industry Outreach and the Training Room : Obtaining employment in the sport industry requires an intentional effort.
 The University of Florida Department of Sport Management provides opportunities both on and off campus in order to network and build meaningful relationships with alumni and industry professionals while seeking your degree.